Muttertag in Deutschland – Mother’s Day in Germany

 die Dankbarkeit – the gratitute

-das Großziehen - raising (> jemanden großziehen)
+das Großziehen - raising (> jemanden großziehen AKK)

 sich kümmern um + AKK - to take care of